xxxMEMESCOEPxxx/Macara-Online-Chat/README.md

   {} Phone numbers, Address, ETC
-  {} Place of work, Shool you attend, IP Address, ETC {} Credit card, Debit card, or bank accout details {} Personal data of any kind, location, Age, Gender, race
+  {} Place of work, Shool you attend, IP Address, ETC {} Credit card, Debit card, or bank accout details {} Personal data of any kind, location, Age, Gender, Race

 7. You are to be held responsible for your actions and words on the internet
 8. Online interactions will be different every time.
 Please be considerate of others on the server.